planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 npm install -g gtfsmerge
 ```

-## Notes

-- Duplicate stops, agencies and routes are assumed to be the same stop and only output once.
-- Calendars, calendar dates, trips and stop times are re-indexed.
-- Identical calendars are merged into a single entry.
-- This tool does not currently process any of the fares files.
-Please raise an issue if you would like this feature.

 ## Usage

 It can be run by specifying the input and output files as CLI arguments: